jruels/adv-ansible/labs/access_lab/index.md

-Copy the public key to both nodes provided by the instructor:
+#### Copy the public key to both nodes provided by the instructor:

-On the Control Node copy the output of:
+On the Control Node, copy the output of:

 ```
 cat /home/ansible/.ssh/id_rsa.pub